SamCassidy4/SpringMVCFilmCRUD/src/README.md

 # Lessons Learned:
 On this project we learned the importance of communication and how to work as a team.
 This was definitely a difficult project since it was the fist time that we used a webform to get information rather than using a scanner and getting information from the console.
 We learned a lot about mapping the information.
-I had a hard time with being able to view what was added to the database, but after problem solving we discovered it was user error on my part! ~ Lauren.
+I had a hard time with being able to view what was added to the database, but after problem solving we discovered it was user error on my part!
+The issue was that I had been typing nonsense instead of looking at the description for special features needing to be part of a set.
+I have definitely learned to look at the table! ~ Lauren.
 It was really good to see how all of this stuff comes together.
 It was very interesting! ~ Sam We at first thought that this project was going to be a walk in the park, but over 50 commits later... we realized it was not.
 Once it was working, that was a great feeling and being able to put the pieces together, even if we may have had to shove them into place.